lee-elenbaas/passing-thoughts/_posts/2016-04-21-when-not-to-code.md

 ---
 layout: post
-category:
+category: seeds
 title: "When not to code"
 tagline:
-tags : []
+tags : ["codeing"]
-published: false
+published: true
 ---

 # when not to code